xpack/web-jekyll/pages/dev-tools/riscv-none-embed-gcc/install.md

 - `xpack-riscv-none-embed-gcc-{{ page.version }}-3.1-linux-x32.tgz`

-As the name implies, these are GNU/Linux `tar.gz` archives; they were build on CentOS, but can be executed on most recent GNU/Linux distributions.
+As the name implies, these are GNU/Linux `tar.gz` archives; they were build on Ubuntu, but can be executed on most recent GNU/Linux distributions.
 Select the `-x64` file for 64-bit machines and the `-x32` file for 32-bit
 machines.

 ### Unpack

-To install GNU RISC-V Embedded GCC, unpack the archive and move it to `/${HOME}/opt/xPacks/riscv-none-embed-gcc/xpack-riscv-none-embed-gcc-{{ page.version }}-3.1`:
+To manually install the xPack GNU RISC-V Embedded GCC, unpack the archive and move it to `~/opt/xPacks/riscv-none-embed-gcc/xpack-riscv-none-embed-gcc-{{ page.version }}-3.1`:

 ```console
 $ mkdir -p ~/opt